-No Honey, No Haagen Dazs’s Strawberry Ice Cream
+No Honey, No Haagen Dazs Strawberry Ice Cream

-Whenever I heard of people talking about ice cream, I would always say, “eating ice cream makes one happy.”
+Whenever I heard people talking about ice cream, my face would literally lit up – ‘Eating ice cream makes one happy.’
 So when do you think is the best time to eat ice cream?
-I heard someone ’shouting’ anytime?
-I shared this common thing with one of my friends; we both love to eat ice cream on a rainy day or on a cold day.
+I heard someone ‘shouting’ anytime?
+I have a friend who shared this common thing about ice cream; we both love to eat ice cream on a rainy day or on a cold day.
 To us, ice cream seems to taste especially good on a cold day.

 “Now imagine that world without tasty pears, luscious raspberries and juicy strawberries.
 Honey bees are responsible for pollinating one-third of all the foods we eat, including many of the ingredients that define our all-natural ice creams.”